 Enjoy the North Bay Waterfront and cruise beautiful Lake Nipissing on board the Chief Commanda II.
 North Bay has some great museums and several excellent hiking trails, both in the city and just beyond.

-For a complete list of places to visit in North Bay, see our full article Best Things to do in North Bay.
+For a complete list of places to visit in North Bay, see our full article What to do in North Bay.

 Leave North Bay on Highway 11 north.
 Be sure to stop at Marten River’s Rock Pine Motel for a photo with the “Welcome Walleye”.
 This wood and paper mache fish was constructed in the late 1960s.
 It still welcomes visitors to the Temagami Region, well known for its great fishing spots.

 The logging industry is central to the history of the region.
 The area has some of the best-protected, old-growth white pine forests in eastern Canada.
 There are a number of places to learn about local history and to experience its amazing forests and lakes.